jarulsamy/jarulsamy/README.md

 # Joshua Arulsamy - @jarulsamy

 Hi there, I'm Josh.
-I'm a system administrator at the University of Wyoming for the Advanced Research Computing Center (ARCC).
+I'm a HPC Systems Architect at the University of Wyoming for the Advanced Research Computing Center (ARCC).
 I primarily work on Linux management related projects nowadays, but you can still find many general projects I've worked on over the years here.